In This Article

 Let’s find out everything there is to know about different false ceiling types and answer some frequently asked questions about them.

-First of all, what is a false ceiling?
+What is a false ceiling?

 Types of false ceilings by design

-False ceiling types #1: Peripheral false ceiling
+False ceiling type #1: Peripheral false ceiling

 Made of: Gypsum board, PVC panels

-Made of: Ggypsum board, fabric panels
+Made of: Gypsum board, fabric panels

-Geometric false ceiling types, apart from being incredibly appealing, are a better version of an island ceiling.
+Geometric false ceilings, apart from being incredibly appealing, are a better version of an island ceiling.
 This is because they provide a more thorough protection from drastic temperature changes.
 Also, these provide a better scope for changing electrical layouts or achieving layered lighting design that is meant to conserve energy.
 Additionally, these offer better protection from fire as they cover a substantial part of the original ceiling.

 Made of: Gypsum boards

-False ceiling types #4: Coffered false ceiling
+False ceiling type #4: Coffered false ceiling

 A coffered false ceiling features a series of sunken squares or recessed panels often arranged in a grid surrounded by mouldings or beams.
 Such ceilings reduce noise levels and improve the acoustics of your music room or home theatre.
 They also create an illusion of a taller ceiling that can make a room appear more spacious.